michaelnisi/troubled/data/about.md

   ]
 }

 [The Troubled Programmer](/) is written by me, Michael Nisi.
-I make software.
+I make Software.

 Recently, I celebrated my debut as an indie developer on the App Store with [Podest](https://itunes.apple.com/us/app/podest/id794983364), my take on podcast apps.